teachingaway/teachingaway.github.io/pages/design-patent-for-user-interface.md

 <img src="/images/design-patent/ios-ipad-home-screen-design-patent.jpg" class="translucent">

 **Google** has a design patent on its famously simple [landing page ](https://www.google.com/patents/USD599372)and search box ([discussed at Patently-O](http://www.patentlyo.com/patent/2009/09/googles-patent-on-its-googlecom-home-page.html) blog).
 While the "Google" logo is shown in broken lines, much of the other text is shown in solid lines.
-It would be fairly easy to design a search page that looked like Google but did not infringe on this particular design patent.
-(NOTE:  Not that this is a good idea. )
+It would be fairly easy to design a search page that looked like Google but did not infringe on this particular design patent. (don't try this at home)

 <img src="/images/design-patent/google-search-box-design-patent.png" class="translucent">